ATHLETE OF THE WEEK: Page High School

 Senior

-Joel Meier, son of Chris and Jenny Meier, is this week’s Athlete of the Week.
+Jacob Cucullu, son of Robert and Heather Cucullu, is this week’s Athlete of the Week.

-He is a senior at Page High School and a member of the Varsity Football Team.
-He plays the positions of offensive tackle and outside linebackers for the team, and is the Team Captain.
+He is a senior at Page High School and a member of the Cross Country Team.
+Last weekend, at the MSCCA Championship, he came in fifth place overall and achieved a new best time.

-He started playing flag football in third grade.
-He said soon after he began, he realized he wanted to try regular football and said he fell in love with the sport immediately.
+Cucullu started running cross country when he was in middle school.
+He originally used the sport as a way to condition for basketball, but said soon after he started he fell in love with it.

-One of his biggest role models is his father, Chris.
-“He has taught me how to work and has always steered me in the right direction.”
+PHS Cross Country Coach Scott Groves said of Cucullu, “Jacob is a great leader for our boys’ team.
+He comes ready to work every day, and it is his dedication that drives his success and inspires our younger runners.
+I could not ask for a better leader… He has had a great season and I am excited to see how he races in the post-season meets.”

-Page High Football Coach Charles Rathbone said of Meier, “Joel is the epitome of a team player.
-He is an absolute honor to coach and a joy to be around.”
+When he’s not running, he enjoys playing golf, tennis, basketball and football.
+He also loves playing with his dog, reading Harry Potter books, and spending time with friends and family.

-After graduating from PHS, he plans to go to The University of Tennessee at Chattanooga where he will major in construction management.
+After graduating from PHS, he plans to go to college to pursue a career in engineering or actuary science.

 (0) comments